wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;Does this spontaneöus response come as a result of realisation or by training?

 **M:**&ensp;Both.
-Devotion to your goal makes you live a clean and orderly life, given to search for truth and to helping people, and realisation makes noble virtue easy and spontaneöus by removing for good the obstacles in the shape of desires and fears and wrong ideas.
+Devotion to your goal makes you live a clean and orderly life, given to search for truth and to helping people, and realisation makes noble virtue easy and spontaneöus by removeïng for good the obstacles in the shape of desires and fears and wrong ideas.

 **Q:**&ensp;Don’t you have desires and fears any more?